mohammadkhsh/RP-MoCaP/README.md

 # Automatic Annotation of Human 3D Poses in 2D Images Using MoCap

-This project provides a set of tools for automating the annotation of human 3D poses in 2D images using Motion Capture (MoCap) data.
-The pipeline includes tools for recording, calibration checks, converting images to ROS bags, and offline image projection.
+This project provides a set of modules for automating the annotation of human 3D poses in 2D images with Motion Capture (MoCap) data.
+The pipeline includes scripts for MoCap dataloader node, calibration checks, converting images to ROS bags, offline image projection.

 ## Project Structure

 The repository contains the following Python scripts:

+### `mocap_node.py`
+This node establishes a TCP connection to the MoCap device and retrieve the information for each joint, such as position, speed, acceleration and

-### 1. `Automized_recorder.py`
+### `Automized_recorder.py`
 This script automates the recording process for 3D pose data using a camera and MoCap system.
-It captures 2D images and associates them with 3D pose annotations, which can then be used for training machine learning models.

-#### Key Features:
-- Records 3D poses from MoCap system.
-- Captures synchronized 2D images for each 3D pose.
-- Automatically handles the storage and management of recorded data.

-### 2. `calibration_check.py`
-This script ensures that the camera is properly calibrated with the MoCap system.
-It performs a series of checks to verify the calibration's accuracy, crucial for maintaining the integrity of 3D pose annotations.

-#### Key Features:
-- Verifies calibration parameters.
-- Provides visual feedback on calibration quality.
-- Outputs calibration correction if necessary.
+It subscribes to the topics of 2D images from camera node and 3D pose information from MoCap node.
+It then operates the synchronization process and find the best match of image/pose in real-time.
+The final image/pose matches are then stored for further processing.

-### 3. `jpg2rosbag.py`
+### `jpg2rosbag.py`
-This script converts a series of JPEG images into a ROS bag format, allowing for easy playback and analysis within the ROS framework.
-It's especially useful when working with ROS for robotic applications or post-processing data.
+This script converts a series of JPEG images into a ROS bag format, which allows for easy playback and analysis within the ROS framework.

-#### Key Features:
-- Converts images to ROS bag format.
-- Organizes image sequences into time-stamped data streams.

-### 4. `projector_jpg_offline.py`
+### `projector_jpg_offline.py`
 This script handles the offline projection of 3D MoCap data onto 2D images.
-It takes recorded 3D poses and projects them onto corresponding 2D images to create annotated datasets.

-#### Key Features:
-- Projects 3D poses onto 2D image planes.
-- Supports batch processing for large datasets.
-- Visualizes projected poses on the images.
+It takes recorded 3D poses from csv files and their match (jpg files).
+It also loads the camera calibration file.
+Afterwards, with all these information in hand, it finds each joint on the 2D image plane.
+The body hierarchy is defined, so the script can connect the joints to each other and draw the complete skeleton on the image.
+Some rotation/translation shifts caused by initial drift can also be compensated by manual setting or mouse calibration.
+The overlaied images with skeleton will be saved for qualitative evaluation.

+### `projector_online.py`
+This node is performing very similarly to the previous one, but it does not use the jpg and csv files which have been saved before!
+This script directly subscribes to the camera, MoCap and calibration nodes and retrieve the fresh data online and it does all steps in real-time.

+### `projector_rviz_offline.py`
+For debugging purposes, sometimes we need to see reconstructed 3D poses in ROS RVIZ environment, so that we can detect any device miscalibration, drifts or coordination misconfiguration.
+This node creates marker for joints and publish markers data to a topic which RVIZ can subscribe to.

+### `rosbag2RVIZ.py` and `rosbag2video`
+These scripts are intended to convert recorded ROS bag files to either marker in RVIZ to replay the saved motions or replay the saved images as video for visualization outputs.

 ## Setup